Middle Grade Novel

 On the last day of elementary school, eleven-year-old Anna finds a leather-bound book about handwriting analysis.
 Anna could use help deciphering people.

 “Bossy, inventive Anna is authentic and endearing.
-Her dilemmas and struggles—especially when her creative solutions breed new problems—are convincing, at once familiar and fresh…A droll, deftly executed debut.”
+Her dilemmas and struggles—when her creative solutions breed new problems—are convincing, at once familiar and fresh…A droll, deftly executed debut.”

 Ms. Edgar is an experienced teacher and guest speaker who brings creative digital storytelling into the classroom.
 She's worked with kids, teens and young adults.